SixGod191001/azure-adf-framework/docs/Getting Started.md

-# Project Name
+# ADF Universal Framework
-ADF Universal Framework
+Welcome to ADF Universal Framework on GitHub!
+Whether you're a seasoned developer or just getting started, this guide will help you quickly get up and running with our project.

 ## Project Description
 This project is a universal Azure Data Factory framework designed to simplify and standardize the development and maintenance of ETL tasks.
 It provides a set of common data processing pipelines and templates that can be applied to various data integration and transformation scenarios.